mcastro64/Data622/Assignment4/MC-Assignment4.md

 Studies suggest that roughly 40 percent of students started but did not graduate higher education ().
 High dropout rates can have a negative impact both for the individual and businesses.
 Many individuals who dropout leave with debt.
 According the Federal Reserve, 28 percent of people who received some but never completed college education had student debt ([federalreserve.gov, 2025](https://www.federalreserve.gov/publications/2025-economic-well-being-of-us-households-in-2024-higher-education-and-student-loans.htm?utm_source=chatgpt.com)).
 Additionally, depending on the particular field, a college degree can serve as a proxy for revelant job skills and used to screen the applicant pool.
 A 2022 study by the Burning Glass Institute and Harvard Business School found that 37% of middle skilled jobs still require a college.
 This puts these individuals at a potential economic disadvantage, as some may find that they don't meet the expected qualifications in certain job markets while also having to worry about paying back their debt.
 This can make it difficult to find their way back to school or to gain upward mobility.
 While some employers are experimenting resetting/lowering their degree requirements ([Burning Glass Institute, 2022](https://static1.squarespace.com/static/6197797102be715f55c0e0a1/t/6202bda7f1ceee7b0e9b7e2f/1644346798760/The+Emerging+Degree+Reset+%2822.02%29Final.pdf)), those that still have degree requirements risk turning away highly skilled candidates that could restrict the growth potential of the business and its broader sector.

 This study aims to better identify factors that contribute to student dropouts.
 This information could be used to provide interventions for students at risk of dropping out such as recruiting these students into shorter skill-based programs designed to meet business demands in an effort to boost the economic outcomes for students and businesses alike.
 I will use a dataset from [Kaggle](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention/data) to analyze 34 variables covering topics such as student's personal profile (i.e. marital status, gender, age, debt), their school profile (i.e. enrollment type, major), academic achievement over two semesters (i.e. number of courses attempted and passed), parent's educational level and occupation, and local economic conditions (i.e. unemployment, inflation rate, and GPD).
-Using the Machine Learning algorithms Random Forest, XGBoost, Support Vector Machines and Neural Networks,  I will train evaluate models with the intent of identifying the strongest predictive model.
+Using the Machine Learning algorithms Decision Trees, XGBoost and Neural Networks,  I will train evaluate models with the intent of identifying the strongest predictive model.
 The selected models will be used to ultimately answer: _what are the factors that contribute to dropouts?_

 ## 1. EDA and Data Engineering